1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Solitary Orchid | China, c.
 700-800 | Liu Li (幽兰 - 刘丽), guqin (11:20)

-Although some ancient notation systems remain in use, most of the world has standardized on Western staff notation.
+Although some ancient notation systems such as gongche and te'amim remain in use, centuries of cross-cultural exchange with Western civilization have resulted in most of the world standardizing on Western staff notation.

 Prince Lu Guqin (古琴 ) | Gugin once belonging to Zhu Changfang (1608-1646), the last prince of Lu (Ming dynasty).
 Chinese nobles were often accomplished musicians and music scholars. | Metropolitan Museum of Art